A stratified homotopy hypothesis: Introduction

-is a fully faithful embedding of stratified spaces into $\oo$-categories.
+is a fully faithful embedding of conically smooth stratified spaces, and conically smooth maps among them, into $\oo$-categories.
 This is our articulation of a stratified homotopy hypothesis.
 The $\oo$-categories produced by this association have the property that each endomorphism of an object is an equivalence.

 The proof of this result follows from a formulation of d\'evissage of stratified structures, like that alluded to by Grothendieck in \cite{esquisse}.
-In essence, ours states that one can understand stratified spaces by a combined understanding of cones, blow-ups, manifolds with corners, and induction on depth.
+In essence, ours states that one can understand conically smooth stratified spaces by a combined understanding of cones, blow-ups, manifolds with corners, and induction on depth.
 Further, the same is true in families by the strong regularity properties afforded by conical smoothness.

-As a consequence, one can view an $\oo$-category as a pre-stack on stratified spaces: given an $\oo$-category $\cC$ and a stratified space $K$, a $K$-point of $\cC$ is a functor
+As a consequence, one can view an $\oo$-category as a pre-stack on conically smooth stratified spaces: given an $\oo$-category $\cC$ and a conically smooth stratified space $K$, a $K$-point of $\cC$ is a functor

 from the exit-path $\oo$-category of $K$ to $\cC$.
-One can then ask what descent properties this pre-stack enjoys.
-The following is a list of locality properties that a space-valued presheaf on stratified spaces might or might not possess; we make these precise in ~\S\ref{sec.striation} (see Definition~\ref{def.striation}, amplified by Remark~\ref{strong-striation}).
+One can then ask what descent properties this pre-stack is endowed with.
+The following is a list of locality properties that a space-valued presheaf on conically smooth stratified spaces might or might not possess; we make these precise in ~\S\ref{sec.striation} (see Definition~\ref{def.striation}, amplified by Remark~\ref{strong-striation}).